LenaKlay/gd_project_1/README.md

 They always follow the same organisation inside:

-1) `Functions` contains the code to run the simulations (.py), as well as a README.rmd file for the explanations,
+1) `Functions` contains the code to run the simulations (.py), as well as a `README.rmd` file detailing each function,

 2) `Outputs` stores the results of the simulations,